-Fornebu Lumber Company Corporation Inc owns 16,600 hectares of forest, and manages a further 945,000 hectares of forest on behalf of the Crown.
+Fornebu Lumber Company Corporation Inc manages 945,000 hectares of forest on behalf of the Crown.
 In total the annual timber harvest exceeds 1,200,000 m³.

 The sustainable forest management planning process involves scheduling appropriate harvest and silvicultural regimes today in order to preserve values such as timber, wildlife habitat, water quality and biodiversity over the long term.